Ghost (physics): Good ghosts

 Good ghosts are virtual particles that are introduced to maintain mathematical consistencies in a gauge theory; they often serve as a tool for regularization.

 A popular example is the Faddeev–Popov ghosts, which arise in the quantization of non-abelian gauge theories.
 These ghosts assist in the elimination of unphysical degrees of freedom and preserve gauge invariance.

 Faddeev–Popov ghosts

 Faddeev–Popov ghosts are extraneous anticommuting fields that are introduced to maintain the consistency of the path integral formulation in non-abelian gauge theories, such as the ones describing strong force.
+They are named after Ludvig Faddeev and Victor Popov.